Nercury/binser/doc/protocol.md

     numbers as unsigned (since we know sign anyways).
 But this already was scary enough, so let's save these ideas for another, more horrific protocol.

+* ### String

+  CompactNumber that contains positive integer for length, followed by the contents of that length.
+Length is measured in bytes.
+String itself should always be UTF8.